East Hills, New York: Other roads

-Other major roads which are located within (or pass through) the Village of East Hills include Chestnut Drive, Glen Cove Road, Harbor Hill Road, Locust Lane, Old Powerhouse Road, Old Westbury Road, Roslyn Road, and Round Hill Road.
+Other major roads which are located within (or pass through) the Village of East Hills include Chestnut Drive, Glen Cove Road, Harbor Hill Road, Locust Lane, Old Powerhouse Road, Old Westbury Road, Red Ground Road, Roslyn Road, and Round Hill Road.

 Rail

-While there are no Long Island Rail Road stations located within the village limits, the Oyster Bay Branch does form portions of the Roslyn-East Hills border.
+While there are no Long Island Rail Road stations located within the village limits, the Oyster Bay Branch does form portions of the Roslyn–East Hills village border.

 The nearest station to the village is the Roslyn station on the Oyster Bay Branch, located in the adjacent, unincorporated hamlet of Roslyn Heights.

 Bus

 East Hills is served by the n20H and n27 bus routes, which are operated by Nassau Inter-County Express (NICE).
 The n20H travels along the village's northern border via Northern Boulevard.
-The n27 travels through the heart of the village along Harbor Hill Road, as well as along Glen Cove Road.
+The n27 travels through the heart of the village along Harbor Hill Road – as well as along Glen Cove Road.

 Utility services

 Natural gas

 National Grid provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of East Hills.